Who is Responsible for Monitoring Drinking Water Quality?

 At a minimum, your private well water should be tested annually.
 Both at the tap and source.

 And if you have a shallow well, it will require more frequent testing.
 Because they are more susceptible to contamination.

 But owning a private well does not mean that you are on your own.
 Your local health department can help in selecting the right tests for assessing your drinking water quality.

 Taking Monitoring Into Your Own Hands

-Regardless of your water source, it’s possible to be informed about your water quality at anytime.
-Your local Culligan Man is equipped to collect a water sample and send it to our EPA certified lab for analysis.
+Regardless of your water source, it's possible to be informed about your water quality at anytime.
+Your local Culligan water expert is equipped to collect a water sample and send it to our EPA certified lab for analysis.